 - If you accidentally miscalculate your remaining balance, you may end up overdrawing your account.

 Yes, you can write a cheque to yourself.
 To do so, fill it out like any other cheque, but put your own name on the “Pay to the order of” line.
 Writing a cheque to yourself is possible, and some people do it, but there may be easier ways to get cash, such as withdrawing money at an ATM or using a credit card.

 In numeric form: Fill in the numeric section and include two decimals after the period.
 For example, you should write “$450.20” and not “$450.2”.

 In words: Write the same amount in words with the cents included.
 For example, if you’re paying $450.20, you should write “Four hundred and fifty dollars and twenty cents,” or you can write “Four hundred and fifty dollars and 20/100”.

 To post-date a cheque, all you need to do is write a date later than the date you are writing the cheque.
 For example, if the date is January 23, and you want to post-date it to the 26th, write “January 26”.
 The recipient will need to wait until that date to cash the cheque.

 In Canada, a cheque is valid for six months.
 After that, it is considered “stale-dated,” and financial institutions may not cash it.

 You can write a TD cheque the same way you write any other cheque in Canada.
-Make sure to include the date, recipient’s name, the amount in numbers and words, and your signature.
+Make sure to include the date, the recipient’s name, the amount in numbers and words, and your signature.

 RBC cheques are the same as all other cheques in Canada, so you can write them the same way you would write other cheques.
-Include the date, recipient’s name, the amount in numbers and words, and your signature.
+Include the date, the recipient’s name, the amount in numbers and words, and your signature.